eljeko/tekton-demo/README.md

+# Tekton Demo

+An example on how to use tekton on OCP 4.x.

+# Setup

-# tekton-demo
+# The pipeline
-A simple tekton pipeline